docxology/MetaInformAnt/README.md

 will do just fine.
 2. I used an additional OS module to write and read json files from the device which is applicable for Windows operating systems only (probably).
-3. If the client wants, for additional prices, I can create exe format and batch files of these scripts to run/rerun from command prompt easily.
 4. Attached all the corresponding json files that were generated in the last test run.
 Used scrape_ncbi_01.py.
-5. Feel free to ask questions if facing any confusion.